■ Living Clinical Ledger

 Why Do I Need Integration Therapy After Ketamine or Psilocybin?

 The psychedelic experience itself is only the beginning.
-What happens in the days, weeks, and months after a session determines whether the insights and openings created during the experience translate into lasting change — or gradually fade back into old patterns.
+What happens in the days, weeks, and months after determines whether those insights stick — or gradually fade back into old patterns.

 Without Integration Support